manojprabhakar90/translation_new/README.md

 And many more!
 For a complete list of supported languages, please check the LANGUAGE_CODES in the Translator class.

-Running Tests
-You can run the tests using pytest to ensure everything is working:

-Install pytest:

-bash
-pip install pytest
-Run the tests:

-bash
-pytest

-Contributing
+**Contributing**
 We welcome contributions to improve the translation package.
 If you'd like to contribute:

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch).
-Make your changes.
+3. Make your changes.
-Push to the branch (git push origin feature-branch).
+4. Push to the branch (git push origin feature-branch).
-Create a pull request with a description of your changes.
+5. Create a pull request with a description of your changes.

-License
+**License**

 This project is licensed under the MIT License - see the LICENSE file for details.